bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ### 1.2 Structure of CAN and CANOpen message
-Standard CAN frame consists of 8 different types of message fields, which are 1) Start of Frame (SOF, 1bit), 2) Identifier (ID, 11 bits), 3) Remote Transmission Request (RTR, 1 bit), 4) Control (6 bits), 5) Data (0-64 bits), 6) Cyclic Redundancy Check (CRC, 16 bits), 7) Acknowledgment (ACK, 2 bits), and 8) End of Frame (EOF, 7 bits).
+Standard CAN frame consists of 8 different types of message fields, which are 1) Start of Frame (SOF), 2) Identifier (ID), 3) Remote Transmission Request (RTR), 4) Control, 5) Data, 6) Cyclic Redundancy Check (CRC), 7) Acknowledgment (ACK), and 8) End of Frame (EOF).

-Since the CAN message structure is complex (but it is important for reliable communication), sending/reciving CAN frames can be annoying for those who want to use CAN Bus.
+Since the CAN message structure is complex, sending/reciving CAN frames could be annoying for those who want to use CAN Bus.
 Therefore, we will not explain 8 message fields here - details are well explained in [[4]][CANOpen_CSS].
 It is because, when we write a code to send/receive the CAN message, we don't need to know about these message fields.

 Instead of considering 8 message fields, we have to know about

-1) Communication Object Identifier (COB-ID)
+- Communication Object Identifier (COB-ID)
-2) Remote Transmission Request (RTR)
+- Remote Transmission Request (RTR)
-3) Data length
+- Data length
-4) Data
+- Data

 when writing a code for CAN communication - i.e., the hardwares automatically translate them to CAN message.
 So we would focus on COB-ID, Data length, and Data, when we write a code for CANOpen.

 COB-ID (11 bits) is a identifier consists of two parts: Function code and Node ID.
 The Function code (4 bits) represents the aim of message - it could be NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT.
 Details of Function code will be explained in the next subsection.
 The node number (7 bits), on the other side, means the address of the device.
 Each device has their own node number (which we can change by setting) from 1~127.